outofcoffee/imposter/docs/configuration.md

         and()
         usingDefaultBehaviour()
     }
+*****

-## Returning data
+### Returning data from a script

-To return data when using a script, you specify a response file.
-To specify which response file to use, you can either:
+As we have seen above, to return data when using a script, you specify a response file.

+More specifically, to specify which response file to use, you can either:

-1. set the `staticFile` property within the `response` object in your configuration, or
+1. set the `staticFile` property within the `response` object in your configuration, which will be treated as the default, or
-2. call the `ResponseBehaviour.withFile(String)` in your script.
+2. explicitly call the `withFile(String)` method in your script.

-The response file is used by the active plugin to generate a response.
-For example, the _rest_ plugin might return the content of the file unmodified, however, the _hbase_ and _sfdc_ plugins use the response file to generate responses that mimic their respective systems.

 Here's an example of the static file approach: